MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-auth.md

 Your request is successful if:

-1. The bot responds
+* The bot responds.
-2. There are no red-circle icons in the chat window
+* There are no red circle icons in the chat window.

 If there is a red circle icon next to your text, click it and see what the error is.

 Common errors:

-1. Your bot's cloud endpoint URL is not correct.
+* Your bot's cloud endpoint URL is not correct.
 Make sure you have included the path at the end of the URL (e.g. /api/messages).
-2. Your bot's endpoint is not HTTPS or is not trusted by the Bot Framework Channel Emulator.
+* Your bot's endpoint is not HTTPS or is not trusted by the Bot Framework Channel Emulator.
 Your bot must have a valid, chain-trusted certificate.
-3. The bot is configured without a Microsoft App Id or a Microsoft App Password.
+* The bot is configured without a Microsoft App Id or a Microsoft App Password.
 (See Step 2 to troubleshoot this.)
-4. Your Microsoft App Id or Microsoft App Password are incorrect.
+* Your Microsoft App Id or Microsoft App Password are incorrect.
 (See Step 2 to troubleshoot this.)
-5. Your bot was unable to open an HTTP connection back to the Emulator to send a response.
+* Your bot was unable to open an HTTP connection back to the Emulator to send a response.
 Make sure the "Emulator Url" field contains an internet-accessible URL that points back to the Emulator's port.

 If your message was successful, you have verified that your bot responds to the emulator while in the cloud and with security enabled. **Note**, however, that the emulator uses a special security model and a final test with the Bot Framework Developer Portal is necessary to establish that the bot is operating properly.